adlanibrahim/adlanibrahim.github.io/_posts/2022-5-1-hello-world.md

 ## The video

 Here is a great video which encouraged me to get my hands dirty, it is a good intro for the beginners.
 I followed its clear steps to the latter.
 Thanks to [kathryn schuler](https://kathrynschuler.com/) and her guidance I present my first version.
-So I recommend it for you, specially if you have never done a website before, just like me.
+So I recommend this video for you, specially if you have never done a website before, just like me.
 {% include embed.html url="https://www.youtube.com/embed/qZsgPgGdOzQ" %}